hdviettt/no-bullshit-deep-learning/README.md

-# Learn Deep Learning
+# No bullshit deep learning
-Where I learn deep learning
+My study notes for d2l.